Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing

 For the non-robust instances, most points lie near the bottom of the figure in Fig~\ref{fig:prof}, regardless of the optimizations applied to $\toolname$.
 This is because most non-robust instances can be quickly identified by our lightweight non-robust tester.
 For the robust instances, they form a clear line in the diagram, which indicates that the exploration ratio is quite stable across different quantities of fragile edges in the same instance.
 Since the $y$ axis is plotted on a logarithmic scale, the slope of the line corresponds to the exploration ratio~$\alpha$.
 From Fig~\ref{fig:prof}, we can also observe that the slope for $\toolname$ is smaller than that for $\toolname$ without optimization strategies.

-\subsubsection{Results on robustness radius}
+\subsubsection{Results on Robustness Radius}

-The third experiment is about the robustness radius, which $\toolname$ can compute using a variation of the top-level algorithm We conduct experiments on the Cora and CiteSeer datasets with 4-layer GNNs with varying aggregation functions with timeout 600s.
+The third experiment is about the robustness radius, which $\toolname$ can compute using a variation of the top-level algorithm We conduct experiments on the Cora, CiteSeer, Cornell, Texas, and Wisconsin datasets with 4-layer GNNs with varying aggregation functions with timeout 600s.
 We summarize the results in Table~\ref{tab:radius}.